Today is World Environment Day and to mark it, we take a look at how you can build a greener home and the benefits this can bring.

 Renewable energy is energy that comes from the earth's natural resources such as the sun, water and wind.
 These can be used to power your home to create electricity, hot water and heat.

 Here are some of the best renewable energy systems to consider:

-- Solar Panels use the sun’s energy to heat your home.
+- Solar panels - which use the sun’s energy to heat your home.
 You can get solar panels that provide heat, electricity or hybrid versions of the two

-- Heat Pumps.
-There are two main types of heat pumps: ground source heat pumps, which extract energy from the earth, and air source heat pumps that use air.
+- Heat pumps - there are two main types of heat pumps: ground source heat pumps, which extract energy from the earth, and air source heat pumps, which use air.
 A heat pump will take heat from one source and transfer it to another (through a heat exchanger) and into your heating system

-- Biomass boilers are a good reliable way to heat your home using natural wood pellets or logs.
-They offer net-zero CO2 emissions and fuel prices that are very stable and not subject to global oil price increases.
+- Biomass boilers - a good, reliable way to heat your home using natural wood pellets or logs, which offer net zero carbon emissions.

 By collecting rainwater and reusing it, you will reduce your need for using excess water from the mains.